saisandeepvaddi/electron-custom-menu-bar/README.md

 }
 ```

 Now your window should look like this.
 Awesome.
+We are almost there.

 <p align="center">
   <img alt="Result image before clicking on menu" src="./result_image.jpg" width="500" />
 </p>

-If you guessed it, none of the buttons in the menu toolbar work.
-Because we didn't add `onclick` listeners for them.
+If you guessed it, none of the buttons in the menu bar work.
+Because we didn't add `onclick` event listeners for them.
 Let's do that.
-Remember that we attached some functions to the `window` object in `preload.js`.
-We'll use them in click listeners for these buttons.
+Remember we attached some electron api utility functions to the `window` object in `preload.js`?
+We'll use them in click listeners.

 ```js
 // renderer.js